Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Accelerating Cosmology as Finsler Evolution

 \subsubsection{Diagonal scale evolution and velocity type dimensions}

 In general, a Finsler gravity dynamics is with generic off--diagonal metrics and generalized connections.
-Such nonlinear systems may result in non--perturbative effects and instability even for small off--diagonal metric terms etc. Nevertheless, for some nonolonomic configurations, we can compute some diagonal contributions into the "real" Universe metric from "velocity" type coordinates.
+Such nonlinear systems may result in non--perturbative effects and instability even for small off--diagonal metric terms.